 Short—Term Activities (Within 1-3 Years)

-*Establish and facilitate the work of a committee of Tribal & EPA representatives to develop a regional implementation plan for EPA's national Climate Change Adaptation Plan.
+**Establish and facilitate the work of a committee of Tribal & EPA representatives to develop a regional implementation plan for EPA's national Climate Change Adaptation Plan.

 Participate with USEPA Region 9 to develop a regional Climate Change Adaptation Implementation Plan.